MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-alerts-mark-unread.md

 ---
 title: Mark as unread - Alerts API
-description: This article describes the mark as unread request in Cloud App Security's Alerts API. ms.date: 03/27/2020 ms.topic: reference
+description: This article describes the mark as unread request in the Defender for Cloud Apps Alerts API. ms.date: 03/27/2020 ms.topic: reference
 ---